European Fiscal Compact: Incorporation into EU law

 Although the European Fiscal Compact was negotiated between 25 of the then 27 member states of the EU, it is not formally part of European Union law.
-It does, however, contain a provision to attempt to incorporate the pact into EU law within five years of its entering into force, i.e. January 2018.
+It did, however, contain a provision foreseeing its incorporation into EU law within five years of its entering into force, i.e. January 2018.

-An updated EMU reform plan issued in June 2015 by the five presidents of the council, European Commission, ECB, Eurogroup and European Parliament outlined a roadmap for integrating the Fiscal Compact and Single Resolution Fund agreement into the framework of EU law by June 2017, and the intergovernmental European Stability Mechanism by 2025.
+An updated EMU reform plan was issued in June 2015 by 5 EU institutional presidents (of the Council of the EU, the European Commission, the ECB, the Eurogroup and the European Parliament) outlined a roadmap for integrating the Fiscal Compact and Single Resolution Fund agreement into the framework of EU law by June 2017, and the intergovernmental European Stability Mechanism by 2025.
 A proposal by the European Commission to incorporate the substance of the Fiscal Compact into EU law was published in December 2017.

-Title 3 of the Fiscal Compact was incorporated into EU-law as part of the economic governance framework reforms (Regulation (EU) 2024/1263, Council Directive (EU) 2024/1265 and Council Regulation (EU) 2024/1264) which entered into for as of 4 April 2024.
+Title 3 of the Fiscal Compact was incorporated into EU law as part of the economic governance framework reforms (Regulation (EU) 2024/1263, Council Directive (EU) 2024/1265 and Council Regulation (EU) 2024/1264) which entered into force on 4 April 2024.

 Content

 The treaty is divided into 6 titles.
 The first explains that the aim of the treaty is to "strengthen the economic pillar of the economic and monetary union" and that the treaty should be fully binding on Eurozone countries.
 Title II defines its relation to EU laws and the Treaties of the European Union, applying the Fiscal Compact only "insofar as it is compatible".
 Title VI contains the final clauses regarding ratification and entry into force.

-Three Titles (III-V) contain rules regarding fiscal discipline, coordination and governance.
+Three Titles (III-V) contain the rules regarding fiscal discipline, coordination and governance.